 Before he became an author of crime fiction, George V. Higgins served as a professor, lawyer, and in various governmental positions where he investigated organized crime.
 As a result, his subsequent writing became renowned for his dialogue’s authenticity in lengthy and gritty conversations between wiseguys and lowlifes.
 This is readily apparent in his first novel, The Friends of Eddie Coyle, which made an excellent 1973 film starring Robert Mitchum, and also Killing Them Softly, Australian writer-director Andrew Dominik’s adaptation of Higgins’ third novel from 1974, originally called Cogan’s Trade.
 In rediscovering Higgins’ crime stories, Dominik has made an instant American crime classic that also boasts cutting political overtones.
 Updated from the author’s 1970s-set Boston crime circles and repositioned within post-Katrina New Orleans in 2008, Dominik’s film of lusciously staged violence and absorbingly protracted exchanges of dialogue contains a commentary that might dismay the unyieldingly patriotic, but nonetheless makes a significant mark on the crime genre.

-Though everyone supposes (correctly) that Markie wouldn’t be stupid enough to rob his own game twice, just to maintain face Markie receives a nasty and needless beating—needless because Jackie knows they’ll ask him to kill Markie eventually anyway, so why put him through the agony of physical punishment?
+Though everyone supposes (correctly) that Markie wouldn’t be stupid enough to rob his own game twice, Markie receives a nasty and needless beating just to maintain face—needless because Jackie knows they’ll ask him to kill Markie eventually anyway, so why put him through the agony of physical punishment?
 To help with the cleanup, Jackie enlists the heavy-drinking, hard-whoring, out-of-his-prime hitman Mickey (James Gandolfini) to assist with taking out the sweaty smack-head Russell, whose acquaintance with Jackie would complicate his execution.
 Mickey’s the kind of unrelenting hard case where you get the sense that if Russell knew Mickey, it wouldn’t matter to Mickey one bit.
-The scenes between Pitt and Gandolfini stand on their own as brilliantly isolated and complex, with Mickey spewing out his angry-at-the-world bile in wonderfully acted monologues as courteous Jackie waits in calm disbelief and hushed frustration, Pitt’s pure onscreen magnetism accounting for the power of his role.
+The scenes between Pitt and Gandolfini stand on their own as brilliantly isolated and complex, with Mickey spewing out his angry-at-the-world bile in wonderfully acted monologues as courteous Jackie waits in calm disbelief and hushed frustration.
+Pitt’s pure onscreen magnetism accounts for the power of his role.